 Cut to Suit

-Building on your pattern cutting and production skills you have learnt in year one, you will be introduced to a range of techniques practiced in both mass market and bespoke tailoring.
+Building on your pattern cutting and production skills you have learnt in year one, you will be introduced to a range of techniques practiced in Ready to Wear collections.
 Researching into historical and contemporary designer tailored garments will provide you with an invaluable knowledge of fabric choice, internal construction techniques, pattern and finishing.
 Using the skills acquired through studio workshop teaching, you will be able to reproduce a tailored product, testing the theory behind the taught tailored principles.

 Industry Placement or Case Study